Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Las Olas Condos Cabo

-Another popular spot for surfers wanting central access to both the Eastern Cape at $250 per night is the Drift San Jose.
+Another popular spot for surfers wanting central access to both the East Cape at $250 per night is the Drift San José.
 It has eight private rooms, a communal kitchen, secure parking, and a pool.
-It is centrally located in the historic center of San Jose del Cabo, surrounded by great bars and restaurants.
+It is centrally located in the historic center of San José del Cabo, surrounded by great bars and restaurants.
 This is a nice choice if you are traveling with your lady.
 An alternative to resorts, the scene is pared back, do-it-yourself—like an upscale hostel—with a great social atmosphere.

-Check other hotels here on Trip Advisor.
-When you land, you'll need to rent a car unless you are just going to surf the waves in town and stay close to the breaks.
+Check out other hotels on Tripadvisor.
+When you land, you'll need to rent a car unless you plan to surf the waves in town and stay close to the breaks.

 New Hotel Near 9 Palms